• Skip to primary navigation

 • Sour Cream

-To stretch this meal further, share with a hearty side dish like this Spanish Brown Rice (it’s a maker favorite too!).
+To stretch this meal further, share with a hearty side dish like this Spanish Brown Rice (it’s a reader favorite!).

 Vegetarian Enchiladas Verde in a skillet with my hand scooping out a portion.